Moderna, Inc. (NASDAQ:MRNA) Insider Juan Andres Sells 5,000 Shares

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the business’s stock in a transaction dated Friday, July 16th.
-The shares were sold at an average price of $276.51, for a total value of $1,382,550.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the stock in a transaction on Friday, July 23rd.
+The stock was sold at an average price of $330.90, for a total value of $1,654,500.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.

 Juan Andres also recently made the following trade(s):